Transform-Invariant Generative Ray Path Sampling for Efficient Radio Propagation Modeling: Introduction

 However, the computational complexity of ray tracing remains its primary limitation~\cite{speed-up-rt}.
 The fundamental challenge lies in the exponential growth of potential ray paths as the number of reflections or diffractions increases and the environment becomes more complex.
 For point-to-point ray tracing---which aims to identify all possible propagation paths between a transmitter and a receiver---the number of path candidates to be evaluated grows exponentially with the maximum number of interactions considered.
 In practice, only a small fraction of these candidate paths actually contribute to the received signal, leading to substantial computational waste as the majority of processing time is spent evaluating invalid, i.e., physically obstructed, or insignificant paths.
 Point-to-point ray tracing (also referred to as \emph{exhaustive} ray tracing) thus becomes a computational bottleneck, particularly in large-scale or highly complex environments where exhaustive search is computationally intractable.
 As a result, methods like ray launching are used to limit the number of paths considered by launching a fixed number of rays and observing how they interact with the environment~\cite{rt-ref}.
 While these approaches are extremely computationally efficient for radio coverage map prediction, as the same rays can be reused to predict the signal received at multiple positions, they often require shooting a very large number of rays, typically much larger than the actual number of valid paths.
 Moreover, these techniques are sensitive to the angular spacing between rays, and introduce other caveats such as duplicate potential ray paths that should be discarded during post-processing.
+In this paper, however, our focus is on accelerating exhaustive point-to-point ray tracing, so exhaustive search remains the most relevant baseline.

 Recent advances in machine learning have opened new avenues for addressing computational challenges across various domains, and radio propagation modeling is no exception~\cite{ml-radio-propa-survey1,ml-radio-propa-survey2}.
 The combination of increased computational power, sophisticated optimization algorithms, and automatic differentiation frameworks has enabled researchers to explore machine learning solutions for wireless channel prediction.
 The emergence of \gls{nerf} has particularly influenced this domain, with several recent works exploring \gls{nerf}-based approaches for wireless channel modeling~\cite{nerf2,r-nerf,nerf-apt,rf-rt-neural-objects}.